 In addition to the upcoming specifications, the regulations emphasize:

-• The need to have no total deletion of data, the transaction elements are retained.
+- The need to avoid any total deletion of data; transaction elements are retained.

-• The need to comply with archiving rules according to EU legal acts and national law Article 10 eFTI Service Providers.
+- The need to comply with archiving rules in accordance with EU legal acts and national law provisions Article 10 eFTI service providers.

 In addition to the upcoming specifications, the regulations emphasize:

-• No costs and no burden on the competent authorities.
+- No costs or burdens for the competent authorities.

 Each Member State shall designate an authority which shall maintain a list of accredited conformity assessment bodies.